chloeradigan/vision-mfg/01_mtconnect_parser/README.md

 # 01_mtconnect_parser

+**Project ammended from python to node-red for ease of use and encouragement of no more dashboard projects!

 This micro-project connects to a live MTConnect data stream and builds a real-time dashboard that:
 - Parses and logs machine state data
 - Plots live time-series charts of selected numeric signals (e.g., spindle speed, axis positions)